 We operate each facility in accordance with our company-wide policies and procedures and with the standards and guidelines required under the relevant management contract.
-For many facilities, the standards and guidelines include those established by the American Correctional Association, or ACA.
+For many facilities, the standards and guidelines include those established by the American Correctional Association, or ("ACA").
 The ACA is an independent organization of corrections professionals, which establishes correctional facility standards and guidelines that are generally acknowledged as a benchmark by governmental agencies responsible for correctional facilities.
 Many of our contracts in the United States require us to seek and maintain ACA accreditation of the facility.
 We have sought and received ACA accreditation and re-accreditation for all such facilities.
-We achieved a median re-accreditation score of 99.8% as of December 31, 2014.
-Approximately 87.7% of our 2014 U.S. Corrections & Detention revenue was derived from ACA accredited facilities for the year ended December 31, 2014.
-We have also achieved and maintained accreditation by The Joint Commission ("TJC"), at three of our correctional facilities and at nine of our youth services locations.
-We have been successful in achieving and maintaining accreditation under the National Commission on Correctional Health Care, or NCCHC, in a majority of the facilities that we currently operate.
+We achieved a median re-accreditation score of 99.8% as of December 31, 2015.
+Approximately 79.5% of our 2015 U.S. Corrections & Detention revenue was derived from ACA accredited facilities for the year ended

+December 31, 2015.
+We have also achieved and maintained accreditation by The Joint Commission at four of our correctional facilities and at nine of our youth services locations.
+We have been successful in achieving and maintaining accreditation under the National Commission on Correctional Health Care, or ("NCCHC"), in a majority of the facilities that we currently operate.
 The NCCHC accreditation is a voluntary process which we have used to establish comprehensive health care policies and procedures to meet and adhere to the ACA standards.
-The NCCHC standards, in most cases, exceed ACA Health Care Standards and we have achieved this accreditation at six of our U.S. Corrections & Detention facilities and at two youth services locations.
-Additionally, BI has achieved a certification for ISO 9001:2008 for the design, production, installation and servicing of products and services produced by the Electronic Monitoring business units, including electronic home arrest and electronic monitoring technology products and monitoring services, installation services, and automate
+The NCCHC standards, in most cases, exceed ACA Health Care Standards and we have achieved this accreditation at nine of our U.S. Corrections & Detention facilities and at two youth services locations.
+Additionally, BI has achieved a certification for ISO 9001:2008 for the design, production, installation and servicing of products and services produced by the electronic monitoring business units, including electronic home arrest and electronic monitoring technology products and monitoring services, installation services, and automated caseload management services.